Reg Lindsay: Radio shows and recording

 Reg Lindsay was a performer in the 2KY radio show, On the Melody Trail, from September 1951, alongside, "Joy McKean and Heather McKean, Australia's Melody Cowgirls, Slim Dusty, Gordon Parsons and other hillbilly artists."
 The McKean Sisters were a country music duo of Joy McKean and her younger sister Heather, who had presented the show since 1949.
 Heather married Reg Lindsay in February 1954, while Joy had married Slim Dusty in 1951.

 Lindsay was signed to Rodeo Records in 1951, which issued his early material.
 His singles with that label include, "Blue Velvet Band", "My Home Way Out Back" (written by Lindsay), "Sundowner Yodel", "If You've Got the Money, I've Got the Time", "By the Old Slip Rail", "Sweeter than Flowers", "Shackles and Chains", "My Blue-Eyed Jane" (all before 1955), "I Love You a Thousand Ways", "Country Mile", "I'll Never Live It Down", Got Those Itchy Feet", "In the Luggage Van Ahead" (all five in 1954).
 Radio station 2CH had him present, The Reg Lindsay Show, in 1951 to showcase his own country music.
 Late in that year he and his show moved over to rival station, 2SM, where it continued for 12 years.

 His singles from the late 1950s on Columbia Records include, "Tom Dooley", "The Walkabout Rock and Roll" (both 1958), "The Ghost of Tom Dooley", "Don't Steal Daddy's Medal", "The Wog", "Where No One Stands Alone" (both 1959), "The Caribbean" and "The House Down Willow Lane".
 AllMusic's Jason Ankeny observed, "despite his public recognition and relentless touring schedule, success as a performer continued to elude him."

-Radio, touring and television
+Touring

 Reg Lindsay's first tour came about in January 1955 when he was chosen as the headliner for the Wilf Carter tour.
 About two weeks in the tour Wilf Carter fell ill and had to return to the US, and Reg continued the tour as 'The Reg Lindsay Show'.
 Reg Lindsay continued issuing singles and presenting a radio show into the early 1960s.
 He also headed a touring line-up for The Reg Lindsay Show, which in February 1960 included Heather, "Kevin King, Jacqueline Hall, Nev Nicholls, Hayseeds, Fred Maugher and comedian George Nichols."
-In 1964 he returned to Adelaide where he hosted a local TV show, The Country and Western Hour, which ran for seven-and-a-half years, until 1972.
-It won two state-based Logie Awards for South Australia's Most Popular show in 1964 and 1965.